larry0x/ics999/README.md

 # ICS-999

-An all-in-one IBC protocol providing fungible token transfer, interchain account, and (in the future) async query functionalities, implemented in [CosmWasm](https://github.com/CosmWasm/cosmwasm).
+An all-in-one IBC protocol providing fungible token transfer, interchain account, and query functionalities, implemented in [CosmWasm](https://github.com/CosmWasm/cosmwasm).

 ## How to Use